microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a function that, when called, will return a function to render the avatar for the specified activity.
+This hook will return a function that, when called, will return a function to render the avatar for the specified activity.

 ## `useDateFormatter`